Available Now on Amazon!

 The strange blue moon rises above the web’s frame.
 Tiny blue reflections upon the threads glitter like a swarm of fireflies tangled in a silver braid.
 The weaver raises a hand and points to the web, her forefinger dancing and her lips moving silently as she counts the specks of light—seven, eight, nine, but soon she loses count because even the reflections have reflections and it depends entirely on the sharpness of one’s eyes to decide how many stars there really are.
 Eventually lets her hands fall to her lap, just watching the web swaying gently in the soft breeze of the theater’s ventilation system.

 Suddenly, from stage left, a shadow emerges from a doorway.
-The weaver’s eyes do not stray from their gaze upon the web, even when the shadow moves to the window and looked out over the sea, and throws down the black cloak that covers him.
+The weaver’s eyes do not stray from their gaze upon the web, even when the shadow moves to the window and looks out over the sea, and throws down the black cloak that covers him.
 A young man, his face impassive, watches the waves for a little while, then he turns and spots the amethysts.
 His eyes widen in surprise and admiration as he regards the crystals, and he strokes his chin thoughtfully as his gaze sweeps over each gem, taking their measure.
 His walking stick has a setting at its top, but it is empty.

 He walks toward the amethysts gently bound by the weaver’s web, holding his staff out in front of himself, and pauses for a moment before the silver skein.
 The weaver rises to her feet to greet the visitor, but her welcoming visage becomes a mask of horror as he waves his staff between the amethysts and tears apart the silken threads of her beautiful web.
 She claps her hands to her mouth and her spider legs wave wildly, their blue-sparking rhythm accelerating to panicked flashes, as the young man makes a disgusted face, wipes the remnants of her weaving off his staff, and casts it in a misshapen ball to the ground like so much garbage.